swisspol/MP3CDMaker/README.md

 **Convert iTunes playlists into MP3 CDs in one click — it works even with playlists containing songs not in MP3 format!**

-Select a music playlist from your iTunes library, then all its songs will be automatically converted to MP3 format in the desired quality and burned to a CD.
+Select a music playlist from your iTunes library, then its songs will be automatically converted to MP3 format in the desired quality and burned to a CD.
 It works with most audio files in your iTunes library and does not require manipulating your iTunes library or playlists in any way.

 License
 =======